streetprophet90/Professional-Portfolio/12 Selenium/instagram-follower-bot/README.md

     PASSWORD = "YOUR INSTAGRAM PASSWORD"
     ```

+5. Customize the `login`, `find_followers`, and `follow` methods based on your Instagram web interface.
+Update the login logic and actions to find and interact with the necessary elements.

+    ```python
+    def login(self):
+        # Implement login logic here
+        # Example: Find username and password fields, input credentials, and click login button

+    def find_followers(self):
+        # Navigate to the page where the followers are listed
+        # Locate the desired elements based on the HTML structure

+    def follow(self):
+        # Iterate through the followers and click the follow button
+        # Handle any exceptions that may occur during the process
+    ```

+6
+    ```

 **Note:** Be responsible when automating interactions with websites.
 Make sure your actions comply with Instagram's policies and terms of service.
 Use the script at your own risk.